techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 English Studies at the [UNCW](https://www.linkedin.com/school/uncw/) and the Polish post-graduate students taking a technical writing course at the [Vistula](https://vistula.edu.pl/kierunki-studiow/komunikacja-techniczna) non-public university.
-They used design thinking principles to examine our work environment, aiming The students participating in the project could interview the Technical Writing Team about our team's role at Hitachi Energy.
-Students used design thinking principles to examine our work environment, aiming to analyze, find opportunities, gather suggestions, and present them.
+The students participating in the project could interview the Technical Writing Team about our team's role at Hitachi Energy.
+They used design thinking principles to examine our work environment, aiming to analyze, find opportunities, gather suggestions, and present them.
 All of that happened under the watchful eye of
 [Dr. Lance Cummings](https://www.linkedin.com/in/lance-cummings-phd/), an English professor who specializes in applying AI in the realm of writing.
 He was the originator of this unusual project.